 It is the policy of AKH Inc. to ensure independence, balance, objectivity, scientific rigor, and integrity in all of its continuing education activities.
 The faculty must disclose to the participants any significant relationships with commercial interests whose products or devices may be mentioned in the activity or with the commercial supporter of this continuing education activity.
 Identified conflict of interest is resolved by AKH prior to accreditation of the activity.

 AKH planners and reviewers have no relevant financial relationships to disclose.

 Mary Kathleen Ebener PhD, RN

-Dr. Ebener teaches courses in nursing, healthcare and statistical analysis at the Florida State College, Jacksonville, FL.
+Dr. Ebener teaches courses in nursing, healthcare and statistical analysis.
+She is currently employed at ECPI University College of Nursing in Lake Mary, Florida.
 She holds a BSN from Illinois Wesleyan University; her MSN is from Andrews University, MI; and her PhD is from the University of Florida, Gainesville.
-She is currently employed by AKH Inc. as an Educational Consultant.

 Dr. Ebener discloses no significant financial relationships with pharmaceutical or medical product manufacturers.

 AKH Inc., Advancing Knowledge in Healthcare, respectfully acknowledges Peggyann Zaenger, BS, PharmD, Jonathan S. Holman, BS, PharmD, and Christine Redfield, BS, PharmD, for their original contributions to the creation and review of this activity in 2011.
 Since that time, Dr. Ebener has been the sole faculty to review and update the content.

 AKH Staff and Planners have nothing to disclose.

 This educational activity does not include discussion of uses of agents that are investigational and/or unapproved by the FDA.
 Please refer to the official prescribing information for each product for discussion of approved indications, contraindications, and warnings.